yxu1183/EduTrak/README.md

 # EduTrak - Team 5
 ## Names
-Nathen Paul
+Nathen Paul\
-Email: nathen.paul@mavs.uta.edu
+Email: nathen.paul@mavs.uta.edu\
-UTA ID: 1001541594
+UTA ID: 1001541594\

-An Nguygen
+An Nguygen\
-Email: an.nyguen8@mavs.uta.edu
+Email: an.nyguen8@mavs.uta.edu\
-UTA ID: 1001552004
+UTA ID: 1001552004\

-Yunika Upadhayaya
+Yunika Upadhayaya\
-Email: yunika.upadhayaya@mavs.uta.edu
+Email: yunika.upadhayaya@mavs.uta.edu\
-UTA ID:1001631183
+UTA ID:1001631183\

-Shishir Sunchauri
+Shishir Sunchauri\
-Email: shishir.bishwokarma@mavs.uta.edu
+Email: shishir.bishwokarma@mavs.uta.edu\
-UTA ID: 1001644424
+UTA ID: 1001644424\

 ## Point of Contact For Issues
-Nathen Paul
+Name: Nathen Paul\
 Phone Number: 817-999-8397

 ### Valid Account for Checking Login/Registration
-Username/Email: projectedutrak@gmail.com
+Username/Email: projectedutrak@gmail.com\
 Password: Edutrak1234$

 ## Description
 EduTrak is a time management meant to help students keep track of assignments by creating a to-do list of tasks that need to be completed.
 Users can manually upload tasks which can then be viewed on both our Calendar UI and List View of tasks.

 ## Technologies Used
-Integrated Development Enviroment --- Android Studio Database and Authecation --- Firebase
+Integrated Development Enviroment --- Android Studio\
+Database and Authecation --- Firebase\
-Languages --- XML and Java
+Languages --- XML and Java\
 Collabration and Version Control --- GitHub

 ## Exceptions